thejasvibr/itsfm/README.md

 Horseshoe bats are a type of nocturnal bat that have strange looking noses (and thus the name) and emit the characteristic 'table-top'/'staple-pin' type echolocation calls.
 They emit these calls and listen for the returning echoes from these calls to detect obstacles and prey around them.

-### What does this package do and does it only work with horseshoe (Rhinolophidae) bat calls?
+### What does this package do?
-It's all in the name.
-It measures various properties of a horseshoe bat call.
+It's all in the name : measure horseshoe bat calls.
+It measures various properties of a horseshoe bat call .
 The package is *not* specific to only Rhinolophid bat calls!
-The packages is so named only because it was developed originally for two Rhinolophid species.
-If you have leaf-nosed(Hipposiderid) bat calls - this package should work too.

-Essentially any sound with a constant frequency flanked on either side by frequency modulations will be handled correctly!

 Given a call, the package segments out CF and FM components and calculates various measures.
 The FM and CF parts are separated in the waveform and various measurements are made on them including: